learn-co-students/nyc04-seng-ft-041920/18-intro-to-git/README.md

  - Helps with troubleshooting!
 Allows us to have a *complete* history of EVERY FILE - EVERY SINGLE CHANGE made by sometimes many individuals over the years!
 Even more, each change keeps track of the creation/deletion of files, edits to the contents of files, the person who made the changes, the date/time, and written notes on the purpose of each change (commit messages).

 - Improves the development process!
 Branching and merging!
 Because of these features, teammates can work on the same project at the same time even while working on completely different tasks.
-It is even beneficial for individuals working on their own because because it allows them to work on independent streams of changes.
+It is even beneficial for individuals working on their own because it allows them to work on independent streams of changes.

 ## Overview of Centralized vs Distributed Version Control Systems